This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 1776 – Rhode Island becomes the first American colony to renounce allegiance to King George III.

-1799 – Fourth Anglo-Mysore War: The Battle of Seringapatam: The siege of Seringapatam ends when the city is assaulted and the Tipu Sultan killed by the besieging British army, under the command of General George Harris.
+1799 – Fourth Anglo-Mysore War: The Battle of Seringapatam: The siege of Seringapatam ends when the city is invaded and Tipu Sultan killed by the besieging British army, under the command of General George Harris.

 1814 – Emperor Napoleon I of France arrives at Portoferraio on the island of Elba to begin his exile.